Countdown to Graduation

 You did it!
 Show off your pride by wearing your cap and gown, honor stoles, medals, cords, and tassels at your graduation ceremony.

-- The doors to DCU Center will not open until 4:15 p.m. for general admission ticket holders
+- The DCU Center will not be open to general admission ticket holders until 4:15 p.m.

-- Students should arrive dressed in their graduation gowns and have with them their cap, honor stoles, medals, cords, and tassels.
+- Students should arrive dressed in their graduation gowns and have with them their caps, honor stoles, medals, cords, and tassels.

 - Parents are asked not to leave their seats to take pictures during the ceremony.

 - Morin’s Studios will take professional photos as the graduates accept their diplomas and cross the stage.
 The order form will be given to all the graduates at the rehearsal.
-You can complete the form and return it at graduation or send it directly to Morin’s Studio.
+You can complete and return the form at graduation or send it directly to Morin’s Studio.

 A HELPFUL HINT FOR OUR GRADUATES

-- Cap & Gown Preparation: To remove wrinkles hang gown in the bathroom and steam it out by running the shower on hot to create humidity.
-Ironing is not recommended.
+Cap & Gown Preparation: To remove wrinkles, hang your gown in the bathroom and steam it out by running the shower on hot to create humidity.
+Do NOT iron.

 CLASS OFFICERS & ADVISORS